 'The hardest time'

-The Rand report found that senior military personnel may have an exceedingly difficult time prioritizing sleep; analysis suggests commanders may be the most sleep-deprived servicemembers.
+The Rand report found that senior military personnel or leadership may have an exceedingly difficult time prioritizing sleep; analysis suggests commanders may be the most sleep-deprived servicemembers.

 This comes as no surprise to Cordle.
 The former commander of destroyer Oscar Austin and cruiser San Jacinto, defined a close call as 30 feet or 30 seconds from a collision or grounding, and said there were four times in his career he put himself in that situation.

 "In three of them, I was tired," said Cordle, who now serves as technical director of AMSEC's Maintenance University.

 The closest call came worst happened during an eight-hour transit of the Kattegat passage between Denmark and Sweden in 2001.
 Cordle's destroyer led a four-ship column through the dark night, and he had been up all day.
 On the bridge for situational awareness, he was dozing off while standing up.
 Sudden commotion snapped caused him to snap out of it, and the tired skipper quickly realized the ship's crew had lost track of its position. gone longer than the required interval.

 "It was pretty clear that the watch team really didn't know where the ship was," he said.
 "Going through a very narrow transit at 2 o'clock in the morning, at about 15 to 20 knots, and there's other ships 2,000 yards behind you, that's a bad time to lose situational awareness."